Adventures In Seatbelt Solutions

 As an Amazon associate, I may earn a small commission if you navigate to Amazon from my site and buy something.
 This will not result in an extra cost to you.

 As with many of my projects, this week’s offering started with a YouTube video.
 This one, to be exact.
 I took inspiration from the video but decided to go about my own construction, which I will share with you now.
 First of all…what are we making?
-Well, I don’t really have a good name for it, I’ll just describe the situation it addresses.
+Well, since I don’t really have a good name for it, I’ll just describe the situation it addresses.

 If you are short or heavy (or both, like some unlucky folk), then when you put on an over-the-shoulder seatbelt in a car, it rides uncomfortably up against your neck.
 Since I don’t want to put my own image on the internet, I stuck Ursa in the car seat to demonstrate.
 Side note: Ursa is a stuffed bear I knit many years ago…if you are interested in the pattern (which I thought was quite clever), you can find it here on Ravelry.